Necessity of Superposition of Macroscopically Distinct States for Quantum Computational Speedup: Indices of Superposition of Macroscopically Distinct States

 \subsection{Index for a family of mixed states}

-The index $p$, which is defined only for pure states, is sufficient for the concrete analyses in Secs.~\ref{sec:Grover-analytic} and \ref{sec:Grover-numerical}.
+The index $p$, which is defined only for pure states, is sufficient for the concrete analyses in \S\ref{sec:Grover-analytic} and \S\ref{sec:Grover-numerical}.
 However, to state our conjecture in a general form, we need a more general index which is applicable to mixed states.
-For example, measurement-based quantum computers \cite{mbqc1,mbqc2} often have a larger number of qubits than corresponding circuit-based computers.
-Hence, in such computers, superposition of macroscopically distinct states might appear as a mixed state of a subset of qubits \cite{one-way.Grover}.
-Fortunately, generalization of $p$ to mixed states has been made in Ref.~\cite{SM05}, in which a generalized index $q$ was proposed for homogeneous mixed states.
-We here generalize it to families of more general mixed states in order to apply $q$ to wide classes of quantum computers.
+For example, in the measurement-based quantum computation \cite{mbqc1,mbqc2}, although the entire qubits are entangled as a cluster state, only a small number of qubits (called `logical qubits') has information on the computation, whereas the other qubits are prepared as ancillary qubits.
+In this case, to determine whether a superposition of macroscopically distinct states appears during the computation, we need to calculate an index for the reduced density matrix of the logical qubits \cite{one-way.Grover}.
+Fortunately, the generalization of $p$ to mixed states has been carried out in ref.~\citen{SM05}, in which the generalized index $q$ was proposed for homogeneous mixed states.
+Here, we generalize it to families of more general mixed states in order to apply $q$ to a large class of quantum computers.